-So what do you need to know if you choose to go it alone?
+So, what do you need to know if you choose to set up your own business?

 Budgeting for tax when self-employed